intmus/inttheory/_09-non-chord-tones/a1-nonchordtonespt1.md

 ![][neighbor]

-Like the passing tone, a neighbor tone is a melodic embellishment that occurs between two stable tones; however, a neighbor tone occurs between two instances of the same stable tone. *It is approached by stepwise motion and left by stepwise motion in the opposite direction.* Also like the passing tone, movement from the stable tone to the neighbor tone and back will always be by step.
+Like the passing tone, a neighbor tone is a melodic embellishment that occurs between two stable tones; however, a neighbor tone occurs between two instances of the same stable tone. *It is approached by stepwise motion and resolves by stepwise motion in the opposite direction.* Also like the passing tone, movement from the stable tone to the neighbor tone and back will always be by step.
 A neighbor tone can be either accented or unaccented, but unaccented is more common.
 It can also be either on-chord or off-chord.

 #### Suspension (sus)

 ![][suspension]

-A suspension is formed of three critical parts: the *preparation* (accented or unaccented), the *suspension* itself (accented), and the *resolution* (unaccented).
+A suspension is a non-chord tone that is *approached by static motion and resolves downward by step*.
+It has three critical parts: the *preparation* (accented or unaccented), the *suspension* itself (accented), and the *resolution* (unaccented).
 The preparation is a chord tone (consonance).
 The suspension is *the same note* as the preparation and *will always be on-chord*, **which means that all suspensions require two chords**, because the preparation will be on a different chord than the NCT itself.
 The suspension then resolves downward by step to the resolution, which occurs over the same harmony as the suspension.

 Of note, it is a common misconception among students that a suspension is only present if you see a *tied* note.
 This is not true; the tone can be re-articulated.
 It only needs to follow the pattern of
 - chord tone on the first chord-> non-chord tone approached by static motion on a second chord -> resolution within the second chord